 Once you make the decision to grow your family through domestic adoption, one of the first things you need to do is to find a good adoption agency and attorney.
 You may even want to find two or three that will help you match with a birthmother as soon as possible.

 Here are some of the reasons why adoptive couples need good adoption professionals:

 –Completing a home study: every adoptive couple needs this done before you can have a child placed with you.

 —Avoiding adoption scams: working with experienced professionals will help because they are trained to spot scams.
 They deal with a lot of situations so they are better equipped to avoid adoption fraud.

 Here are five websites that will help you find an adoption agency or attorney:

-1. AdoptionProfessionals.com : This site allows you to search by professional type – such as adoption attorney, public agency, private agency, social worker, etc. You then can search by state.
-They’ll show you the professional’s name, contact info, services they provide, the states in which they are licensed, and the states where they can work with adoptive couples.
+1. AdoptionAttorneys.org : This site allows you to search for licensed adoption agencies all over the U.S. They’ll show you the professional’s name, contact info, services they provide, the states in which they are licensed, and how long they’ve been helping adoptive families.

 2. Adoptive Families Magazine : The popular magazine provides a map of the U.S. where you can click on your state to find an adoption agency or attorney that is close to where you live.